Cimo02/Oasis/README.md

 _I think._

-I am using [http-server](https://www.npmjs.com/package/http-server) to run the web app and it has been working for me.
+I am using [http-server](https://www.npmjs.com/package/http-server) to run the web app and it has been working for me due to CORS issues.

 ## Fonts